nickolasburr/blog/_posts/2018-09-21-magento-1x-threat-vectors-remediation-tactics.md

 Magento is the quintessential target for credit card theft.
 That might seem obvious, but the reasons why are actually complicated and multifactorial, so I'll spare the details for a different post.
-For the sake of this post, understand that Magento is an especially targeted platform by credit card fraudsters.
+For the purpose of this post, just understand that Magento is an especially targeted platform for credit card fraud.

 <!--more-->

 ## Background

+Data breaches can be very costly, especially for PCI-compliant merchants rated between levels 1-3.
+In an era marked by newsreel data breaches and public outcry over privacy concerns, it is, now more than ever, the compulsory duty of online merchants to make the investment in an intelligent, reliable, and dedicated Magento hosting provider.
+Merchants who try to take shortcuts and save a few extra dollars now _always_ end up regretting that decision down the road.
+Don't pay for free lessons.

+## Introduction

 There are several common threat vectors that have been used over the years to exploit Magento.
 For many of these attack types, the only way to mitigate the problem is to patch the application.
-However, for several of these exploits, aspects of the environment must also be weak for a vulnerability to be exploitable.
+However, there exists a subset of all exploits that rely on one or more weak aspects of the environment in order for the vulnerability to be exploitable.

 By hardening the environment around Magento, you can effectively eliminate certain attack types, sacrificing little or nothing as